 Loft insulation is one of the most common applications of this heat retaining process.
-By putting foil wrapped or coated insulation in the cavities of a loft, the fibre lessens the amount of room in which heat can travel, essentially blocking it from the outside.
-It is possible to insulate your loft yourself however you must always wear a mask and gloves.
-The DIY nature of loft insulation makes it relatively cost effective however it would be beneficial to have insulation undertaken by a profession for maximum efficiency.
+By putting foil-wrapped or coated insulation in the cavities of a loft, the fibre lessens the amount of room in which heat can travel, essentially blocking it from the outside.
+It is possible to insulate your loft yourself, however you must always wear a mask and gloves.
+The DIY nature of loft insulation makes it relatively cost effective, however it would be beneficial to have insulation undertaken by a professional for maximum efficiency.

 Preventing heat loss through loft insulation:

 - The recommended thickness for insulation, glass or mineral, is often 250mm to 270mm.

 - Ensure that all pipes are also insulated as they can freeze.

 - You should also insulate up the side and over any tanks but NOT underneath as it requires heat from below.

 - Also ensure that your loft hatch is insulated, preventing any heat from passing through.

 If you have suspended timber floors, it is worthwhile installing insulation underneath the floor boards, similar to the loft.
 This would be a priority if the room is above a cold space such as a garage as you could be losing a lot of heat there.
 If you have other types of flooring and have draughts, these are easily fixed by purchasing a tube of sealant.